 Holidays are undoubtedly filled with expectations, but expectations can be the quickest way to disharmony and disappointment.

-Today’s holiday tip is: Keep communication open with your loved ones, sharing with them exactly where you’re at (and finding out where they are at in their grief), and specifically sharing with each other what you need most.
-This will help you to avoid disappointment, frustration, and further grief during the hustle and bustle of the holidays.
+Today’s holiday tip is: Keep communication open with your loved ones — sharing with them exactly where you’re at (and finding out where they are at in their grief), and specifically sharing with each other what you need most.
+This will help you to avoid disappointment, frustration, unmet expectations, and further grief during the hustle and bustle of the holidays.

-The holidays are usually stressful and crazy as it is, so when you add grief to the mix, feelings can be elevated to a higher level…people can be more sensitive than usual…communication can be lacking..and expectations can become unrealistic.
+The holidays are usually stressful and crazy as it is, so when you add grief to the mix, feelings can be elevated to a much higher level…people can be more sensitive than usual…communication can be lacking…and expectations can even become unrealistic.

-So what can you do if you’re going through grief, major life challenges, or loss during this time of the year?
+So what can you do if you’re going through grief, major life challenges, or loss during this time of year?

 - Communicate.
 Get together with your loved ones and share your heart.
 If you’re feeling super down, let them know.
-If you’re feeling anxious about getting through the holidays, or you’re feeling scared, let your loved ones know exactly where you’re “at” in your grief process.
+If you’re feeling anxious about getting through the holidays or you’re feeling scared, let your loved ones know exactly where you’re “at” in your grief process.
 Also, find out where they are at in theirs.

 - Think about your grief needs.
 What do you feel you most need to enable you to have the easiest and most meaningful holiday season possible?
 Do you need your loved ones to have more compassion, empathy, or patience?
 Do you need family members or friends to help you put up your Christmas decorations…or do you need understanding because you don’t wish to decorate or do your usual traditions this year?
-Would you like for someone to take the time to go out for coffee, or listen to your heartache?
+Would you like for someone to take the time to go out for coffee, or compassionately listen to your heartache?
 Would you primarily just like some time to quietly reflect on the season by yourself?
 Taking the time to understand your grief needs (and the grief needs of your loved ones) will prove to be incredibly helpful.